manueldinisjunior/Child-Survival-Aid-Ghana/README.md

 ## Overview

-This web application aims to Child Survival Aid Ghana Web App.
+This web application aims at the Child Survival Aid Ghana Web App.

 ## Table of Contents